minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Model specification <model-spec>

-Using the models shown in @models-precisely, this paper analyses the relationship of votes and campaign contributions ranging from using the most generous model specifications, such as using control variables, to the strictes, using individual (legislator) fixed effects.
+Using the models shown in @models-precisely, this paper analyzes the relationship of votes and campaign contributions ranging from using the most generous model specifications, such as using control variables, to the strictes, using individual (legislator) fixed effects.